escodebar/trainings/slides.md

 * `git checkout` is criticized to be overloaded with functionality, we are discussing this in more detail later
 * `git checkout` might require some runtime, depending on the size of the files to be copied

-Now that we know how to create branches, let's create two with conflicting changes!
+Now that we know how to create branches, let's create two with diverging history!

----

-## Wait...
-What?

-# Conflicts?!

-Notes:
-* Conflicts happen when a file is changed and it is not obvious (to Git) how the changes should be applied
-* There are also silent conflicts... let's discuss these later
-* Let's introduce a change to our branch to provoque a conflict

 ---